bcgov/startup-sample-project-aws-containers/README.md

 5. Tag the docker image with the url of the repository from the previous step:

-   ``docker tag startup-sample <<AWS ACCOUNTID>>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``
+   ``docker tag startup-sample $AWSACCOUNTID.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``

 6. Push the image to ECR:

-   ``docker push <<AWS ACCOUNTID>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``
+   ``docker push $AWSACCOUNTID.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``

 7. ``cd terraform/aws``
 8. ``terraform init``
-9. ``terraform apply``
+9. ``terraform apply -var client_app_image=$AWSACCOUNTID.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``
-10. You will be prompted for the ``client_app_image``.
-Provide the value from the previous step. ex: ``<<AWS ACCOUNTID>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``.
-Alternatively, add it to the command ``-var client_app_image=<<AWS ACCOUNTID>>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``
-11. The output will display a URL to the Application Load Balancer.
+10. The output will display a URL to the Application Load Balancer.
 Note that it will take several seconds before the load balancer registers the container as healthy.
 To check the status, navigate to [LoadBalancerTargetGroups](https://ca-central-1.console.aws.amazon.com/ec2/v2/home?region=ca-central-1#TargetGroups:sort=targetGroupName), select the 'startup-sample-group' and look for the 'healthy' status.

 In the server.js file, ``app.use(requireHttps);`` is commented out until HTTPS and Amazon Certificate Manager (ACM) are added to the Terraform.